đŸŽŸïž Desert Magic | Aug 29 — Get Tickets & View Featured Chefs →Get Tickets →

 REVEL offers a cozy, European-inspired ambiance with dim lighting, rustic decor, and a striking black-and-white mural that adds an urban touch to the space.
 The intimate setting features comfortable seating arrangements, creating an inviting atmosphere perfect for unwinding or socializing with friends.

-They boasts an extensive selection of wines from around the world, complemented by hand-selected beers and carefully crafted meat and cheese boards.
+They boast an extensive selection of wines from around the world, complemented by beers and meat and cheese boards.
 The knowledgeable and friendly staff are always ready to assist guests in exploring new varietals and pairings.

 Rocco's Little Chicago Pizzeria